Texts suggesting infidelity and a covid-19 diagnosis roil pivotal N.C. Senate race

 Tillis repeatedly talked about the importance of wearing a facial covering and even apologized weeks ago for failing to wear a mask at another White House event.

-“This race is about which candidate will stand up for North Carolina and protect our health care,” George Goodwin, chairman of the state’s Democratic Party, said in a statement.
+“This race is about which candidate will stand up for North Carolina and protect our health care,” Wayne Goodwin, chairman of the state’s Democratic Party, said in a statement.
 “The fact is that there’s only one candidate who has blocked Medicaid expansion, voted to end protections for people with preexisting conditions, and enabled this administration’s bungled response to this pandemic, which is why North Carolina will send Cal to the U.S. Senate next month.”

 On Tuesday evening, the Associated Press published more texts suggesting Cunningham and a woman in California engaged in an extramarital relationship, with one encounter as recently as July.
 In one text, the woman who confirmed the affair to the AP told her friend she was intimate with Cunningham at his house, where his family lived.